onoufriosm/redux-setup-guide/README.md

 TODO:

-1. Fix + make uniform create, delete, toggle for multiple entities
-2. Finish writing unit tests
-3. Write examples for cursor/page based read
+1. Add examples for cursor/page based read
-4. Add caching
-5. Add optimistic updates
+2. Add example for caching / optimistic updates
-6. Allow for rxjs/saga replacement
-7. Finish writing documentation
-8. Publish to npm (I plan to turn this into a package that everyone can use )
+3. Publish to npm (I plan to turn this into a package that everyone can use )

 [⇧ back to top](#table-of-contents)